 (ii) for discovery under subsection (b)(5)(D), also pay the other party a fair portion of the fees and expenses it reasonably incurred in obtaining the expert's facts and opinions.

-(6) (A) A party must disclose to other parties the identity of any witness it may use at trial to present expert testimony.
+(6) Disclosure of expert testimony.
+(A) Required disclosures.
+A party must disclose to other parties the identity of any witness it may use at trial to present expert testimony.
 The disclosure must state:

 (i) The subject matter on which the expert is expected to testify; and